dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/api-reference/simplified-label-recognizer-settings.md

 # SimplifiedLabelRecognizerSettings

-The `SimplifiedLabelRecognizerSettings` struct contains settings for barcode decoding.
+The `SimplifiedLabelRecognizerSettings` struct contains settings for label recognition.
 It is a sub-parameter of `SimplifiedCaptureVisionSettings`

 ```cpp
 typedef struct tagSimplifiedLabelRecognizerSettings